Search

 exProps

-Accepts props that you want to skip Lism Props processing for as an object.
+Accepts, as an object, any props you want to bypass Lism Props processing for.

 This is handy when a prop name of the external component specified via as conflicts with a Lism Prop name, and you want to explicitly mark it as belonging to the external component.